Is Fluoride Toothpaste Good for You?

-All the details you should know about fluoride toothpaste and the use of fluoride toothpaste for children.
+All the details you should know about fluoride toothpaste and its use for children.
 Know the hazards of too much fluoride, specially in children.

 The toothpastes containing fluoride make the entire tooth structure more resistant to decay.
 The fluoride toothpaste works effectively to fight plaque and cavities.
 They also clean and polish tooth enamel.